Obsessive-Compulsive Disorder (OCD)

 How do you decide which treatment is right for me?

-Your plan is based on a detailed evaluation of your symptoms, history, and overall health.
-We utilize advanced tools when necessary to rule out other factors, and then recommend the optimal combination of therapy, medication, or advanced treatments.
+Your plan is based on a detailed evaluation of your symptoms, history, other disorders you may also have and overall health.
+We utilize advanced tools when necessary to rule out other factors, and then recommend the optimal combination of therapy, medication or advanced treatments.

 Will I have ongoing support after my treatment?